rossmcewan/nango-terraform-provider/README.md

 # Nango Terraform Provider

 This Terraform provider allows you to manage your Nango resources as Infrastructure as Code (IaC).
-With this provider, you can create, update, and delete Nango integrations programmatically through Terraform.
+With this provider, you can create, update, and delete Nango integrations programmatically through Terraform using the official Nango API.

 ## Requirements